Sgvonbergen/KittensGameScripts/README.md

 # ScriptKitties
-A script to automate playing the addicting <a href="http://bloodrizer.ru/games/kittens/#">Kittens Game</a>
+A script to automate playing the addicting <a href="http://bloodrizer.ru/games/kittens/#">Kittens Game</a>.
+This is a fork of MaPaul1977 proyect [link](https://github.com/MaPaul1977/KittensGame)

 ## How do I use the script?